skvamme/ex11/doc/raspbian.md

-Sometimes, when you don't need a full fledged window manager but just want to display a sensor value or a couple of push buttons and a slider on a 5" screen, then try this all erlang graphics X11 library for your raspberry pi erlang project.
-You get soft realtime animations.
-Concurrency between 2 or more widgets on screen.
-Hot code loading, you can update the GUI from your PC while your embedded raspi system is running.
-Custom widgets, show what you can draw.
-Lots of free DXF and Google Sketchup graphics and symbol libraries on the internet to download and convert from DXF to ex11 with the included dxf2erl utility.
+<h1>Raspberry Pi</h1>

 Install with a fresh Raspbian (even Light will do but remember to run raspi-config to expand your file system to fill your memory card).
-If you already have xserver and erlang installed, skip those steps:

 # Erlang
 sudo apt-get update
 sudo apt-get install wget